 This learning experience is being conducted by Briar Cliff University DPT Students and Faculty.
-Please direct any questions about this experience to the faculty member who is organizing the experience.
-If your questions have not been answered or if you have any additional questions, please contact Dr. Patrick Cross, DPT Program Director by phone at 712-279-1708 or Patrick.cross@briarcliff.edu.
+Please direct any questions about this experience to the faculty member organizing it.
+If your questions have not been answered or if you have any additional questions, please contact Dr. Patrick Cross, DPT Program Director, by phone at 712-279-1708 or Patrick.cross@briarcliff.edu.